zhy555/SNS_21-22-_SN21091927/README.md

 Tensorflow-gpu is 2.6.0, the CUDA version is 11.2, while the GPU is 3060ti and Nivida driver is in version 496.76, the cuDNN version is 8.1.0.

-type <python SNS_revieve.py CNN_predict -h 127.0.0.1 -p 5000> in terminal, in the path where the SNS_revieve.py is.
+type <python SNS_revieve.py CNN_predict> in terminal, in the path where the SNS_revieve.py is.

 If there are problems in running my code, please contact me without hestiation, my email is uceehak@ucl.ac.uk